Peter Whatnell, the the CIO at Sunoco Inc and the president of the Society for Information Management., a CIO-level

 IT leadership has historically said, "We need to build something and run something."
 Instead, today we're saying, "I need to find a service-based way to deliver these things, using a mixture of partners and outsourcers and in-house activities.
 I need to acquire the services, ensure that I pay attention to security, interoperability, agility, and deploy services as quickly as I can."Based on a 2009 SIM survey, data center operations issues seem to be low on the CIO's priority list.
 That said only 11% of a CIO's time is spent on IT operations and only 7% on architecture.

 Whatnell: For many years, people have been describing the data center as a utility.
 What are the characteristics of a utility?
 There is little differentiation between the products.
 And consumers are looking at availability and unit cost.
-When you go switch
+When you go switch on your TV, you don't think about if the power came from a diesel generator or a wind farm.
+All you know is it was there, it worked, and it cost you 30 cents a kWh.

 From an IT leader's perspective, that's how we look at infrastructure.